Dimension-free estimates on $l^2 (\mathbb{Z} ^d)$ for discrete dyadic maximal function over $l^1$ balls: small scales: Estimates for the multiplier .

-} \begin{proof} We will proceed as in the later part of the proof of Proposition 3.3 of \cite{Bourgain2020}.
-Using the same symmetry invariance arguments as in the proof of \ref{lem:3.1} we have the following equalities
+\end{Lem} \begin{proof} We will proceed as in the later part of the proof of \cite[Proposition 3.3]{Bourgain2020}.
+Using the same symmetry invariance arguments as in the proof of Lemma \ref{lem:3.1} we have the following equalities

 It is sufficient to prove that for any $y \in S_t$ we have that

 Fix any $y \in S_t$, notice that we have following disjoint decomposition.